SDCCA/PovertyTrapModel/README.md

 April 10, 2023 - Generalized functions income_generation, isocline, and income_updation and calculations for self.front(s) and self.slope to work with any number of tech options housed in a dictionary, TechTable.

 May 31, 2023 - Changed the consumption calculation method to optimization with scipy.
-             - Added agent attribute theta, which is their personal perception of future shocks.
+             - Added agent attribute theta, which is a personal perception of future shocks.
 This value is updated at every time step based on their sensitivity to observed theta.